Michael Cusack (Gaelic Athletic Association): Founding of the Gaelic Athletic Association (GAA)

 Cusack was fond of sports and was involved in many, including a rugby club that he set up in his own academy, as well as handball, rowing and cricket.
 An article was written in 1884 by who many believe was Michael Cusack, talking about how English rule has disregarded traditional Irish sports.
-Cusack arranged a meeting in Hayes's hotel, Thurles, Co Tipperary on November 1st 1884, and the Gaelic Athletic Association (GAA) was founded.
-Maurice Davin was elected to be the president of the association and Cusack became an honorary secretary.Just 18 months after the formation of the association it is believed to have had 50,000 members.
+Cusack arranged a meeting in Hayes's hotel, Thurles, County Tipperary on November 1, 1884, and the Gaelic Athletic Association (GAA) was founded.
+Maurice Davin was elected to be the president of the association and Cusack became an honorary secretary.
+Just 18 months after the formation of the association it is believed to have had 50,000 members.
 In 1886, Just 18 months after Cusack took up this position, He was voted out of office and his Academy closed.
 In a census from the year 1901, after his wife's passing and family separated, Cusack referred to himself as a journalist and a private tutor.